 About This Image

 I’m always on the lookout for construction sites.
 Small or large, they’re a ready source of aesthetic elements—exquisite light, geometries, textures, surfaces, tonalities and evidence of human activity.
 Although permissions are necessary in many instances, it’s worth asking.
 Recently I was shooting through a fence when a man wearing a hardhat drove up in a golf cart.
 I explained how I was just shooting for my own creative purposes and asked who I needed to talk to for permission to go beyond the fence.
-Turned out he was the lead contractor on this enormous site and he invited me to hop in his cart.
-He gave me a hat and drove me all around the site, an hour-long tour of what was to become a twenty-story office tower and retail mall.
+As it happened, he was the lead contractor on this enormous site and he invited me to hop in his cart.
+He gave me a hard hat and drove me all around the site, an hour-long tour of what was to become a twenty-story office tower and retail mall.

-Regarding this particular image, I drove downtown without anything in particular in mind.
+Regarding the above image, I drove downtown without anything in particular in mind.
 I just wanted to shoot some black & white film.
 The camera I use for hand-held, spontaneous shooting is a 2 1/4 square Bronica.
 I’d been out a while, shooting mostly the contours of expressway ramps under construction.
 I was about to quit when I realized that I would be getting into rushhour traffic, so I decided to stay.